Biodiversity of Albania: Mammals

+Modern bear populations inhabit most of Albania's territory, occupying the expansive hilly and mountainous landscapes of the interior.
+Historically, their habitat encompassed the entire country, including the coast.
+The western lowlands were originally a vast, malaria-infested network of alluvial wetlands where all major Albanian rivers drained, constantly shifting their courses through a continuous belt of dense deciduous forest.

+Divjakë-Karavasta National Park, one of the last remaining areas showing what the past western lowlands used to look like.

+Post-WWII state reclamation projects aggressively drained over 50,000 hectares of these swamps and cleared the forests to eradicate malaria and establish collective farms.
+This total habitat destruction permanently eliminated the coastal bear populations, pushing their modern range entirely into the inland hills and mountains.

+The current brown bear population is estimated at approximately 490 individuals.
+While some researchers suggest the actual number could be lower due to tracking overlaps across local administrative borders, others indicate it must be higher as the population remains stable and increasing.
+Despite these metrics, agricultural and livestock damages across the rural interior are widespread and highly frequent.
+Local reports consistently document severe damage to livestock, commercial beehives, and orchards, escalating human-wildlife conflict and the threat of retaliatory killings.

 The Divjakë-Karavasta National Park serves as a breeding and feeding ground for the Eurasian otter.

 The largest family of carnivorous mammals belongs to the otters, badgers, weasels and martens, all of which are found in the country.
 All of these are short, furry animals with short, rounded ears and thick fur, but they differ markedly in size, habit and habitat.
 The Eurasian otter is found throughout much of the country and healthy populations were localised in rivers and marshes in the northwest and the south.
 The European badger is the most common badger in Albania and found across much of the country's territory.